arobenko/mqtt/README.md

 as when building the [comms_champion](https://github.com/arobenko/comms_champion) sources.
-The build depends on the installed contents of the [comms_champion](https://github.com/arobenko/comms_champion) project and required knowledge about the location of the latter.
-It is recommended to install the produced headers/binaries of this project into the same directory as [comms_champion](https://github.com/arobenko/comms_champion), it will cause all the required dependencies to be installed automatically.
+The build depends on the installed contents of the [comms_champion](https://github.com/arobenko/comms_champion) project and requires knowledge about the location of the latter.
+It is recommended to install the produced headers/binaries of this project into the same directory as with [comms_champion](https://github.com/arobenko/comms_champion), it will cause all the required dependencies to be found automatically.
 The installation directory can be specified using **CC_MQTT_INSTALL_DIR** variable.

 >$> cmake -DCMAKE_BUILD_TYPE=Release -DCC_MQTT_INSTALL_DIR=/path/to/comms_champion/build/install /path/to/mqtt/sources